IRVLUTD/iTeach-UOIS/README.md

 - Contact [Jishnu](https://jishnujayakumar.github.io/). 📧

 ## 🙏 Acknowledgements
 This work was supported by the DARPA Perceptually-enabled Task Guidance (PTG) Program under contract number HR00112220005, the Sony Research Award Program, and the National Science Foundation (NSF) under Grant No.2346528.
-We thank [Sai Haneesh Allu](https://saihaneeshallu.github.io/) and [Ninad Khargonkar](https://kninad.github.io/) for their assistance with the real-world experiments. 🙌
+We thank [Sai Haneesh Allu](https://saihaneeshallu.github.io/) for assistance with the real-world experiments. 🙌